How to Choose the Best Backpacker Resort For You

 More backpacker hostel options await along the Coral Coast, Pacific Harbour and Suva on the south coast.
 Express buses provide a cheap A to B option to travel along the Queens Road, while Feejee Experience offers backpacker bus tours to affordable resorts, getting you around Viti Levu in four days.
-Check out Where to Book Bus Transport in Fiji? as well as the 10 Best Budget Accommodation on the Coral Coast.
+Check out Where to Book Bus Transport in Fiji? as well as the 10 Best Budget Accommodations on the Coral Coast.

 Hostels in the Mamanuca Islands

 The Mamanuca Islands are the closest island group to Nadi International Airport, making them the easiest islands to get to from Nadi.
 However, scheduled boat transfers from Wailoaloa, Fantasy Island or Denarau still take a bit of time, so expect to lose half a day getting to your chosen Mamanuca Island hostel.
 Once you reach the powdery white sands and clear waters of the Mamanucas though, you’ll undoubtedly think it’s worth it.
 Check out the 5 Ways to Get to the Mamanuca Islands and also inquire with your chosen resort for private transfers.
-Consider your options from our 6 Best Budget Accommodation on the Mamanuca Islands.
+Consider your options from our 6 Best Budget Accommodations on the Mamanuca Islands.

 Hostels in the Yasawas

 Stretching north of the Mamanuca Islands are the Yasawa Islands.
 The Yasawas have earned their reputation of being a backpackers’ paradise thanks to the abundance of budget resorts and the ability to go from one resort to the other via the Yasawa Flyer.
 The high-speed catamaran departs from Denarau Marina (airport transfers are available) and takes two hours to reach the southernmost resort and five hours to reach the northernmost resort, before returning to Denarau stopping at resorts on the way back.
 While the location feels like the “real Fiji”, the option is best taken if you have the time for the boat transfer.
-Otherwise, check out more options in our 5 Ways to Get to the Yasawa Islands and 10 Best Budget Resorts in the Yasawa Islands.
+Otherwise, check out more options in our 5 Ways to Get to the Yasawa Islands and 10 Best Backpacker Resorts in the Yasawa Islands.

-Food Options & Prices
+Food Options and Prices

 Another deciding factor for choosing a hostel in Fiji is where to eat.
 Although there are plenty of food options on the mainland, your only option is your resort’s restaurant on the outer islands (unless you’re really good at getting coconuts).

 Note that unlike in other country’s, Fiji’s backpacker accommodations are unlikely to have kitchen facilities.
 Less and less backpacker accommodations are providing barbecues, so it’s best to not rely on using one.
-If you are set on making you’re own food, it might be better for you to book yourself into a self-contained apartment, which are usually much pricier than a backpacker dorm.
+If you are set on making your own food, it might be better for you to book yourself into a self-contained apartment, which is usually much pricier than a backpacker dorm.
 Otherwise, plan your food budget to always be eating out.